Skillet Sausage Pesto Pizza Dip

 Flavor profiles: Meaty and savory cheese with strong basil/pesto flavor

-Texture: Thick and creamy with tender pork sausage and crisp veggie peices
+Texture: Thick and creamy with tender pork sausage and crisp veggie pieces

 Skillet Sausage Pesto Pizza Dip